 Contaminants are substances that have not been intentionally added to food.
 These substances may be present in food as a result of the various stages of its production, packaging, transport or holding.
 They also might result from environmental contamination.
 Since contamination generally has a negative impact on the quality of food and may imply a risk to human health, the EU has taken measures to minimise contaminants in foodstuffs.

-Community measures have been taken for the following contaminants: mycotoxins (aflatoxins, ochratoxin A, fusarium-toxins, patulin), metals (cadmium, lead, mercury ,inorganic tin), dioxins and PCBs, polycyclic aromatic hydrocarbons (PAH), 3-MCPD and nitrates).
+European Union measures (establishment of maximum levels) have been taken for the following contaminants: mycotoxins (aflatoxins, ochratoxin A, fusarium-toxins, patulin, citrinin), metals (cadmium, lead, mercury ,inorganic tin), dioxins and PCBs, polycyclic aromatic hydrocarbons (PAH), 3-MCPD, melamine, erucic acid and nitrates).

 Chemicals for which investigations are ongoing: